 Food Bank Donations

 The local Food Banks are having a difficult time staying stocked due to an increase in demand.
 Due to this upturn in the need for food in our community, Outreach is reviving the tradition of collecting food at Sunday services.
 There will be a basket in the narthex to drop your food items in before each service.
-While all items are welcome, staples like canned tuna fish, peanut butter, canned soup, pasta and pasta sauce, dry milk, etc. are always welcome and needed.
+While all items are welcome, staples like canned tuna fish, cereal, fruit cups/canned fruit are needed most.
 Thanks for considering to support this ministry to the community.

 Saint Luke’s is proud to be a major participant in worthy programs where many people’s lives are improved.
 The needs are great, so you are encouraged to be involved in this ministry.
 Please contact the church office or any of the organizers listed below to find out how your gifts of talent and treasure can make a significant impact on the lives of people in our community and the world.